Maxime Vuille

-Maxime Vuille (born 2 November 1987 in Morteau) is a Swiss footballer, who last played for League of Ireland club Shamrock Rovers B. Besides Switzerland, he has played in the Republic of Ireland.
+Maxime Vuille (born 2 November 1987) is a Swiss footballer, who last played for League of Ireland club Shamrock Rovers B. Besides Switzerland, he has played in the Republic of Ireland.

 Career

 The midfielder played four games for Neuchâtel Xamax in the Swiss Super League.
 On 11 January 2010 left Neuchâtel Xamax after ten years to sign with Challenge League club FC Biel-Bienne.

 Vuille made guest appearances for Shamrock Rovers in friendlies against Wolves and QPR in the summer of 2014 at Tallaght Stadium.